-Workforce housing is described as for-sale housing that is affordable to households earning eighty (80) percent of median household income for the Atlanta Metropolitan Statistical Area (MSA) as determined by the current fiscal year HUD income limit table at the time of construction.
+Workforce housing is described as housing that is affordable to households earning eighty (80) percent of median household income for the Atlanta Metropolitan Statistical Area (MSA) as determined by the current fiscal year HUD income limit table at the time of construction.
+As included in the appendix of this document starting on page 47, the median household income for the Atlanta MSA is \$70,630, followed by \$52,511 for the Study Area.
+DeKalb County has a significant need for affordable housing as 42% of the population is cost burdened, meaning they are paying more than 30% of their income for rent.2 Additional facts and figures concerning the current supply and need for workforce housing is located in the appendix.
 Consistent with the DeKalb County Comprehensive Plan, workforce housing should be provided in appropriate activity centers throughout the County.
 In designated activity centers, density shall be increased to support urban lifestyles within mixed-use developments and bonuses shall be granted for workforce and senior housing.

-DeKalb County focus its efforts on preserving existing workforce housing within the Briarcliff Node.
+DeKalb County should focus its efforts on preserving existing workforce housing within the Briarcliff Node, especially given the Study Area's current demographic profile and future development and jobs coming to the area.
 Additionally, if the current supply of workforce housing is redeveloped in the future, measures should be taken to replace or resupply workforce housing in or adjacent to the Activity Center.